⮌ back to flashbacks

 "Ah, come on."
 He smiled, not even waiting for her to break into laughter immediately after.

 "Go grab the tote bags if you're so concerned with them."
-She raised an eyebrow at him before turning around.
+She raised an eyebrow at him before dropping the cigarette on his glass and turning around.

 He saw her looking for something and grabbed the pants that were hanging from the back of his chair.
 "Here, catch."
 He threw them and she caught them without even looking.
 "You'll have to pay, you know the grocery store doesn't take debit and I'm not gonna walk all the way to the ATM."